asizikov/asizikov.github.io/content/blog/2015-09-05-change-origin-for-github-repo.md

 https://github.com/OWNER/repo.git
 {{< / highlight >}}

-Now we can update the origin url.
+Now we can update the origin URL.

 {{< highlight bash >}}
 git config remote.origin.url https://USER@github.com/OWNER/repo.git
 {{< / highlight >}}

-Your user name, repository owner and repository name will be different.
+Your user name, repository owner, and repository name will be different.

 And the user name is not needed any more.